canonical/netbox/docs/customization/custom-scripts.md

 ### Via the Web UI

 Custom scripts can be run via the web UI by navigating to the script, completing any required form data, and clicking the "run script" button.
+It is possible to schedule a script to be executed at specified time in the future.
+A scheduled script can be canceled by deleting the associated job result object.

 ### Via the API